Deterministic Equations for Feedback Control of Open Quantum Systems III: Full counting statistics for jump-based feedback: Jump-based feedback master equation

 \subsection{Simple examples}

 A feedback strategy based on the last detected jump may consist of turning on an external drive in the Hamiltonian conditioned on the last jump channel $k_t$~\cite{Rosal2025DeterministicFeedback}.
 Consider a two-level system (qubit) with computational basis states $\ket{g}$ (ground) and $\ket{e}$ (excited), separated by an energy gap $\omega$, and coupled to a thermal bath.
 In the absence of feedback, the system dynamics is governed by the master equation~\eqref{QME} with jump operators $ L_- = \sqrt{\gamma_-}\,\ket{g}\!\bra{e}$ and $L_+ = \sqrt{\gamma_+}\,\ket{e}\!\bra{g}$, which describe, respectively, the emission and absorption of a thermal photon by the qubit.
 Thus, the system admits two possible transitions, where we denote $k=+1$ for absorption and $k=-1$ for emission.

-Assuming continuous monitoring of such transitions~\cite{Minev2019CatchingReverseQuantumJump,PhysRevLett.57.1699,PhysRevLett.57.1696,PhysRevLett.56.2797,PhysRevLett.54.1023}, the quantum jump detection outcome $x_t$ can take the values $x_t = 0$ for no-jump detections or $x_t = \pm 1$ for emissions or absorptions at time $t$.
+The incoherent jump $\ket{e}\to\ket{g}$ can be monitored by detecting the photon emitted into the thermal environment, as experimentally demonstrated through the observation of intermittent fluorescence in trapped ions~\cite{PhysRevLett.57.1699,PhysRevLett.57.1696,PhysRevLett.56.2797,PhysRevLett.54.1023}.
+In addition, the jump $\ket{g}\to\ket{e}$ can be detected by continuously monitoring the excited state, as demonstrated in superconducting artificial three-level atoms~\cite{Minev2019CatchingReverseQuantumJump}.
+Assuming continuous monitoring of such transitions, the quantum jump detection outcome $x_t$ can take the values $x_t = 0$ for no-jump detections or $x_t = \pm 1$ for emissions or absorptions at time $t$.
 The memory $k_t$ records the last transition experienced by the qubit and therefore takes values in $\{\pm 1\}$.

 One can consider the following protocol: if the last transition was an absorption ($k_t = +1$), the external drive is turned on; if it was an emission ($k_t = -1$), the drive is removed.
 This results in the stochastic Hamiltonian